 “It’s undignified to live a life of poverty.
 It’s also undignified to live a life of loneliness.
 And I think that’s where I throw my anchor, as a human being, to the people I film.” — Janus Metz

 Twenty-five years ago, there were no Thai women living in Jutland, a northern region of Denmark.
 Today, there are more than 900 — all women who migrated there after marrying Danish men.
-Colin speaks to anthropologist Sine Plambech and filmmaker Janus Metz, who spent 10 years documenting the lives of these couples.
-Are migration marriages really about love, or are they simply a convenient arrangement?
+Anthrolpologist Sine Plambech and filmmaker Janus Metz spent 10 years documenting the lives of these couples.
+Colin sat down with the duo during their film's screening at the Toronto International Film Festival to talk about migration marrriages.
+Are they really about love, or are they simply a convenient arrangement?
 Can they be both?

 Guests: Sine Plambech and Janus Metz.
 Host: Colin Ellis, Producer: Chantal Braganza, Technical Producer: Matthew O'Mara, Production Coordinator: Caitlin Plummer, Podcast Manager: Hannah Sung.